-Dr. Caldwell provides training and supervision for doctoral students and postdoctoral residents.
-She is the primary supervisor for postdoctoral residents in the interdisciplinary Concussion Clinic, part of the Rehabilitation Continuum of Care at
+Dr. Caldwell is the primary supervisor for postdoctoral residents in the interdisciplinary Concussion Clinic, part of the Rehabilitation Continuum of Care at Kennedy Krieger.
+Dr. Caldwell is also a primary supervisor for the Congenital/

-Kennedy Krieger Institute.
-Dr. Caldwell provides clinical neuropsychological services through the Department of Neuropsychology's outpatient specialty clinics, and currently coordinates the Congenital/Genetic Conditions Clinic.
-She also provides outpatient neuropsychological evaluations through the Epilepsy/Brain Injury and Infants, Toddlers and pre-School Years clinics.
-In addition, Dr. Caldwell is a member of the multidisciplinary Craniofacial Clinic team at The Johns Hopkins Hospital.
+Genetic Conditions Outpatient Major Rotation.
+She provides clinical neuropsychological services through the Department of Neuropsychology's outpatient specialty clinics, including the Congenital/Genetic Conditions Clinic and the Assessment Services in neuroPsychology for Initial and Return Evaluations (ASPIRE) Clinic, which she currently coordinates.
+Dr. Caldwell also provides outpatient neuropsychological evaluations through the interdisciplinary Infant Neurodevelopment Center (INC).
+In addition, Dr. Caldwell is a member of the interdisciplinary Craniofacial Clinic team at the Johns Hopkins Hospital.
 Her primary research interests include neuropsychological outcomes following pediatric brain injuries across the range of injury severity, performance validity measures, reliable change methodology, and evaluating the impact of sleep following pediatric brain injury.